pieterberg/Smartie-Sorter/documentation/design.md

 # Design

 Information about the design of the Smartie Sorter 3000 is presented in this document.
 First, Section 1 provides more information about the name sign present at the top of the Smartie Sorter 3000's mini arcade game enclosure.
 Thereafter, Section 2 provides more information about the Smartie Sorter 3000's colour scheme.
+Finally, Section 3 provides more information about the sorted Smartie and M&M locations.

-The Smartie Sorter 3000 logo and the colour schemes were created using Affinity Designer.
-The .afdesign files are available in the [affinity_designer](https://github.com/pieterberg/Smartie-Sorter/tree/main/assets/design/affinity_designer) folder.
+The Smartie Sorter 3000 logo, colour scheme, and sorted Smartie and M&M locations were created using Affinity Designer.
+The `.afdesign` files are available in the [affinity_designer](https://github.com/pieterberg/Smartie-Sorter/tree/main/assets/design/affinity_designer) folder.

 ### Table of Contents